quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 2. Define a data type that represents a product that has a name, a price and a taxation rate (`Double`).
 Define a function taking this type that calculates the total price of a product.

-3. Define a HTTP request datatype that has a `url`, a list of query parameters[0] and a HTTP method[1] and a body.
+3. Define a HTTP request datatype that has a `url`, a list of query parameters (a query parameter has a key and a value), a HTTP method[0] and a body.

 4. Add `newtype`s to the definition you made for exercise 3 where you think they are appropriate.

 #### Exercise notes (Record types)

-0. You may want to define a type for what a query parameter is.
-1. This is fine as a string for now.
+0. This is fine as a string for now.

 ## Union types